mapo80/sigver/README.md

 ```
 `num-updates` specifies `K` in the paper, while `num-rf` controls how many random forgeries are used during adaptation.

+## Converting models to ONNX
+Run `python convert_to_onnx.py` to export the provided PyTorch weights to
+`models/*.onnx` files.
+The script requires the `onnx` package.

+There are currently no automated tests.
+After modifying the repository, ensure
+that the export script still runs without errors.

 ## Citation

 If you use this code, please cite: